IngeborgArdoe/training/foundation_english/exercise-14.md

-## Exercise 14 - Web Services
+## Exercise 14 - REST Services
-**SESSION BY INSTRUCTOR:** *The instructor will give you a brief introduction to the concept of Web Services, how it is set up and how to use the schema editor in Genus Apps.*
+**SESSION BY INSTRUCTOR:** *The instructor will give you a brief introduction to the concept of REST Services,and how they are set up in Genus*

 This is a fully optional exercise.
 As a minimum, we recommend you to read through it.

-Web Services are easily set up in Genus Apps.
-A Web Service made in Genus Apps is available on the application server so that other applications can call on it to perform the service operations it provides.
-Examples can be "GetCompanies" or "CreateActivity", if we want to have an external solution that retrieves or updates data in our Genus CRM solution.
-A Web Service requires that we have defined the format of both input and output (XML).
-Accordingly, we first have to set up a schema for this using the schema editor (or we could have imported an existing one).
+REST Services are easily set up in Genus.
+A REST Service made in Genus is available on the application server so that other applications can call on it to perform the service operations it provides.
+Perhaps we want an external solution to be able to write something to the Genus CRM application, or in this case retrieve all activities on a given Company.

-**OPTIONAL EXERCISE:** Create a Web Service called "GetCompaniesForUser" which takes an XML with a field "UserName" as input and returns an XML with a list of companies with fields "ID", "CompanyName", "OrgNo", "Employees", "AnnualRevenue" and "PostalAddressCity".

-To verify that it works, you can use "Test run" in the client.
-You will have to create an XML-file (with field UserName) in advance which can be utilized as input.

-Guidance: Create a Schema in the Schema editor (name it "CompanyServiceSchema").
-It should have 2 elements:
-* GetCompaniesForUserInput
-* GetCompaniesForUserOutput

-While the former contains only 1 element (UserName), the latter must have a list of Companies.
-You will need a complex type "Company" (containing all the fields), and then a complex type "Companies" (of type Company, minOccurs=0 and maxOccurs=unbounded - giving a "repeated list").
-Next, you will have to give the complex type "GetCompaniesForUserOutput" an element "Companies" of type Companies.

-Take a look at the solution for help.

-Create a new Web Service in Studio.
-Name it "CompanyService".
-Add an end point (says something about authentication and communication, use default) and create an Operation ("GetCompaniesForUser").

-On Operation "GetCompaniesForUser", select schema-elements from CompanyServiceSchema for request and response (input and output, respectively).

-Now that this is set up, you can use Data Sources to filter Companies (if Company.Responsible.UserName = input.UserName) and under Actions you will only need one single Create Objects effect which generates the output XML (map data fields from Companies).

-To verify that it works, you will need an XML-file as input when you select Test run -> Web Service -> CompanyService.
-Open Notepad and add the following text to a file before you save it as "input.xml": <GetCompaniesForUser><UserName>usr1a<//UserName><//GetCompaniesForUser>.
-Note: Substitute "usr1a" with your username, and make sure you are the responsible of a couple of companies before you start testing.
+####1.
+OPTIONAL: Create a REST Service "ActivityForCompany"

+Make a REST-service ActivityForCompany that retrieves all Activities associated with a given Company that are in state “Not started” or “In progress”.
+The input of the service should be the name of the company, and the response should contain important fields on Activity.

+1. Add a new REST service

+   Find REST Services in the Navigation Pane, right-click and select New.
+Specify Name and Path Segment (e.g. type “GenusBikeParts” in both).
+Save.

+2. Add a Resource

+   Right-click on the REST Service node in the tree structure view and select Add Resource.
+Under Request, specify a Path Segment (Name = “ActivityForCompany”, Type=Literal) either by modifying the Segment that is already there by default, or by adding a new (and removing the default)

+   *Note: At least one Path Segment is required to identify the resource.*

+3. Add a Method GET

+   1. Right-click on the Resource node in the tree structure view and select Add GET.
+Since we want to input a company name, add a Query Parameter (Name=”companyName”, Type=String, Required=TRUE) under Request.
+Later, we will also specify various responses under Response.
+   2. Navigate to Data Sources, and add the following objects:

+      * Company: Company object to which the input name is referencing (Max Occurences=One).
+      * Activities: All Activity objects associated with the provided Company (Max Occurences=Unbounded).
+      * Response: Local object used to keep the response/output text of the service (Max Occurences=One).
+Add a field “requestText” (Type=String).
+      * Request: Local object used to maintain the request/input of the service (Max Occurences=One).
+Add a field “companyName” (Type=String).

+   *Note: Go back to the API-tab and choose Save To: Request (under Request).*

+3. In the Actions-tab, you will have to define the logic of the REST Service.
+First, you will have to find the Company that corresponds to the name provided as input (request).
+If a matching company does not exist, a suitable response should be generated (e.g. “Company not found”).
+If a Company is found, all Activities in state “Not started” or “In progress” associated with it should be read.
+If there are no Activities, a suitable response text should be generated (e.g. “No activities found for company”).
+However, if there are Activities, they should all be exported as a response.
+Customize the response to not include all fields (e.g. remove CompletedDate etc) and to contain names rather than IDs.
+At the end of the Actions sequence, catch all exceptions and let the error message be the response of the service.

+   *Guidance: Use the Create Object(s) effect to create response texts (Response.responseText), and the Export Data effect to map objects to Json format and output them as Response Message Body.
+You can edit the response by clicking Customize within the Data-tab of the Export Data effect.
+You will need to assign names (e.g. the response text which they represent) to the Export Data effects to be able to recognize them.
+Take a look at the provided solution if needed.*

+4. Go back to the API-tab and specify which responses to include.
+You should add 4 different responses in total: “Company not found” (Status Code=”204 No Content”), “No activities found for company” (Status Code=”204 No Content”), “Activities found” (Status Code=”200 OK”) and “Something went wrong (Status Code=”500 Internal Server Error”).

+   *Comment: The Description property is just metadata, used for describing the requests/responses.*

+5. Deploy and verify that the REST-service works as expected.

+   *Guidance: After deploying, open the client and click File - > App -> Call a REST Service.
+Select the service that you made and type in the Resource Path and a Query Parameter (e.g. “ActivityForCompany?CompanyName=Active Cycling”).
+Check the response in the lower window.*

 <table>